 That they’d be good proved an understatement.
 Along with the uniquely brilliant tostada creations of Chef Dennis Apodaca at Urban Cocina, the chicken tostadas at Ms. Gennie’s have “best in the city” qualities.
 Three tostadas, each about the size of a particular craft which landed outside of Roswell in 1947, were much more filling–and delicious–than we had expected.
 Each fried corn tortilla was topped skyscraper high with fried chicken, shredded Cheddar cheese, lettuce, onion, cilantro and chopped tomatoes.
 Every bite is a celebration of bold flavors that work so well together, especially when topped with Ms. Gennie’s green chile.
 It’s green chile as good as you’ll find at any New Mexican restaurant with a nice bite and smoky flavor.

 13 February 2021: Ruth Reichl, former editor of Gourmet Magazine, once declared “If you start with a great peach, there’s nothing you’re ever going to do that’s going to make it any better than when it comes off the tree.”
 Is it possible Reichl has never had peach cobbler topped with Blue Bell vanilla ice cream.
 Few things in life are better than peach cobbler a la mode.
-Ms. Gennie’s version is terrific with sweet-tangy-juicy peaches served warm in a bowl with soft crust and vanilla ice cream on the side instead of being lopped atop the cobbler.
+Ms. Gennie’s version is terrific with sweet-tangy-juicy peaches served warm in a bowl with soft crust and vanilla ice cream (Blue Bell, a Texas favorite, of course) on the side instead of being lopped atop the cobbler.

 11 April 2021: I mentioned earlier that for 27 years, Andrew taught at-risk students at Rio Rancho Middle School before retiring in 2019.
 The theme of a teacher appreciation and recognition reception in May, 2018, was “It takes a big heart to shape little minds.”
 Andrew’s big heart was the reason he was one of the recipients of a teacher appreciation award, the citation of which read: “His ability to take children with behavioral issues and mold them into respectable young men is quite amazing.
 My son went from mostly F’s . . . to making the honor roll and being a . . . responsible young man at home . . .
 Mr. Vela doesn’t accept that a young man is only the bad choices he may have made in the past.
 He expects so much more from his students and he gets that through hard work and respect.”
 Andrew’s innate ability to reach at-risk students makes him the consummate host at Ms. Gennie’s where the biggest risk is running out of chicken.
 Fortunately he and Drew have crafted a menu that offers a variety of dishes, all delicious and generously portioned.

-Andrew and Drew have big plans for Ms. Gennie’s House of Chicken once restaurants are allowed to offer on-premises dining.
+Andrew and Drew have big plans for Ms. Gennie’s House of Chicken that will keep things interesting.
 Their Southern roasted chicken will be showcased on a number of specials including Tex-Mex style enchiladas.
 Until then, there’s still much to explore, eat and enjoy on a Texas-sized menu brought to Albuquerque by some of the nicest restaurateurs you’ll ever meet.

 Ms. Gennie’s House of Chicken